cambridgehackers/connectal/doc/portal.md

        Bit#(6) tag;
        } DmaData#(numeric type dsz) deriving (Bits);

-Read clients implement the `DmaReadClient` interface:
+Read clients implement the `DmaReadClient` interface.
+On response to the read, `burstLen` `DmaData` items will be put to the `readData` interface.
+The design must be ready to consume the data when it is delivered from the memory bus or the system may hang.

     interface DmaReadClient#(numeric type dsz);
        interface GetF#(DmaRequest)    readReq;
        interface PutF#(DmaData#(dsz)) readData;
     endinterface

-Write clients implement `DmaWriteClient`:
+Write clients implement `DmaWriteClient`.
+To complete the transaction, `burstLen` data items will be consumed from the `writeData` interace.
+Upon completion of the request, the specified tag will be put to the `writeDone` interface.
+The data must be available when the write request is issued to the memory bus or the system may hang.

     interface DmaWriteClient#(numeric type dsz);
        interface GetF#(DmaRequest)    writeReq;